mrostomgharbi/Computer-Vision/README.md

 # Computer-Vision
-Different computer vision projects that are important to know.
+Different amazing computer vision projects that I've worked on.